tylerharter/cs301-projects/spring19/p8/stage2.md

 ```

 What do you notice about the number of movies in the highest-rated
 years?
-Think about whether we're using the best metric to identify
+Is the highest median a good metric for best, or can you think
-the best years.
+of a better metric?

 #### Question 38: what were the 5 best years for movies, if we only consider years with at least 10 movies?